bugzmanov/nes_ebook/src/afterwords.md

 <div style="text-align:center"><img src="./images/afterwords/image_2_reviews_bw.png" width="80%"/></div>

 I hope you've enjoyed the read and had a great time. <br/> Emulating old hardware is so much fun.
-Those systems were designed to be read, understood and modified by humans.
+Those systems were designed to be read, understood, and modified by humans.
 And despite being very low-level, you don't need ten layers of abstraction to get it and see it working.
 And that's amazing.<br/><br/>Until next time!

 <div style="text-align:center"><img src="./images/afterwords/image_1_bye.png" width="80%"/></div>